toluadebayo/toluadebayo.github.io/README.md

         rainbow(30))
 <img width="696" alt="Screen Shot 2019-05-05 at 10 14 00 PM" src="https://user-images.githubusercontent.com/50304903/57204656-2e537400-6f87-11e9-89d0-d928315a7132.png">
 ## Prediction Modeling ##
-1. Identify you dependent varaible of interest (racial background).
+1. Identify the dependent variable of interest (racial background).
 Compute the correlations between words and the outcome and keep only the 50 most important words.
-Repeat this step for the other racial backgrounds.
+Repeat this step for other racial backgrounds.

         df$white = df$racial_background == "Caucasian"
         corr = cor(df$white, dtms)